-Fire provides warmth, light and protection – and often a delicious meal at the campsite.
-We campers love the smell of freshly grilled food and sociable evenings around the campfire.
-We know how properly light a barbecue and properly extinguish a campfire.
+Fire provides warmth, light and protection, and often a delicious meal at the campsite.
+We love the smell of freshly grilled food and sociable evenings around the campfire.
+We know how to properly light a barbecue and extinguish a campfire.
 However: Hardly anyone knows all the dangers that fire emanates.

 Did you know that there are campers who accidentally set fire to the campsite on the first day when parking their motorhome?
 My tips will help you avoid the worst fire accidents.

 Are you traveling with a vehicle or RV?
-Very important: do not park your motorhome or car in dry grass.
+Then do not park your motorhome or car in dry grass.
 After driving, the exhaust is so hot that it can ignite grass.
 Grass fires spread quickly, and tents, sleeping bags, and RVs burn just fine!

 Keep your grill at least three feet away, with a campfire at least five feet away from dry plants, bushes and tents.
 There are also fire-resistant grill protection mats for your grill in the hardware store, which protect the surface from heat.